emineysprince/emineysprince.github.io/_posts/2016-06-21-This-is-how-to-track-your-programming-working-hours.md

 ## **How to install Wakatime to your editor**

 If you are using Bracket text editor like me, just go to Extention manager > search wakatime and install it to your editor.
-Or visit their github account [Wakatime on github](https://github.com/wakatime) to download this plugin in your paticular editor.
+Or visit their github account [Wakatime on github](https://github.com/wakatime) to download this plugin in your editor.

-finally after add it to your editor, just create your IDE in wakatime [here](https://wakatime.com/editors) then add it to your editor and enjoy it.
+Finally after add it to your editor, just create your IDE in wakatime [here](https://wakatime.com/editors) then add it to your editor and enjoy it.